ywang-bom/cwsl-ctools/sdm/README.md

 ## Python Version and Modules
 * Python version 2.7+
 * numpy 1.8.0+
-* scipy 0.14.0+ (needed for most data post-processing modules except the simplest ones)
+* scipy 0.14.0+ (needed for NetCDF I/O and most data post-processing modules except the simplest ones)

 The code is developed on a local machine and its final running environment should be one of the NCI machines.
 It can currently run with the Python 2.7.6